-The collaborative is a data warehouse based on data obtained from the individual Integrity Partners for Behavioral Health (IPBH) partner sites across New York State and other related available data sources.
+The collaborative is a data warehouse based on data obtained from individual Integrity Partners for Behavioral Health partner sites across New York State and other related available data sources.
 The warehouse is comprised of open and closed cases for all mental health and substance abuse diagnoses by county collected by providers across the partnership.
 The data collected will develop profiles and predictors of success by diagnosis and services to inform services development and delivery within a value-based payment environment.

-Catherine is a professor, associate dean for research and director of the Buffalo Center for Social Research at the University at Buffalo School of Social Work.
-Her research focuses on mental health, evidence-based practice and community-university research partnerships.
-Her research focuses on data-driven practice to improve client outcomes.
-She sits on the editorial boards of several journals.
+Catherine Dulmus is professor and associate dean for research in the UB School of Social Work and director of the school's Buffalo Center for Social Research.
+Her research focuses on data-driven practice to improve client outcomes, as well as mental health, evidence-based practice and community-university research partnerships.
+She serves on the editorial boards of several journals.

-Dulmus received her baccalaureate degree in social work from Buffalo State College in 1989, a master's degree in social work from the University at Buffalo in 1991 and a PhD degree in social welfare from the University at Buffalo in 1999.
-In 2014 she was elected to the National Academies of Practice and the Social Work Academy as a Distinguished Scholar and Fellow.
+Dulmus received her bachelor's degree in social work from Buffalo State and her Master of Social Work and PhD in social welfare from the University at Buffalo School of Social Work.
+In 2014, she was elected to the National Academies of Practice and the Social Work Academy as a Distinguished Scholar and Fellow.
 Prior to obtaining her PhD, Dulmus' social work practice background encompassed almost a decade of experience in the fields of mental health and school social work.

-Steven is the chief executive officer and comes to Integrity Partners with 25 years of non-profit leadership and having managed one of the largest higher education consortia in the nation.
-He has raised over $25,000,000 in grant funding, presented and keynoted national conferences, and believes the success of any collaboration rests on trust, a focus on results, commitment to service, and an unrelenting determination to serve society.
+As CEO, Steven J. Harvey brings 25 years of nonprofit leadership experience to Integrity Partners, having previously managed one of the largest higher education consortia in the nation.
+He has raised more than $25 million in grant funding and presented and keynoted for national conferences.
+Harvey believes the success of any collaboration rests on trust, a focus on results, a commitment to service and an unrelenting determination to serve society.